Where to put your code

 paas/as it will break.

-saas/covers code that forms the "Software-as-a-Service" part of Frontastic (For example, Backstage, central daemons, etc.).
+saas/covers code that forms the "Software-as-a-Service" part of Frontastic (For example, the Frontastic Editor, central daemons, and so on).
 This code is entirely internal to us.

 template/contains files and ansible scripts to generate a customer project.

 Any other top-level directory contains a project based on Frontastic which is used as an example, concept verification, and showcase.
 Parts of this project structure are auto-generated from the scripts in

 template/ and will be overwritten by updates.
 The corresponding files should all contain a warning message.
 For details on the customer project structure see below.